mozilla-releng/relengdocs/procedures/mobile_automation_setup.rst

     # On Ubuntu
     export ANDROID_SDK_ROOT=/usr/lib/android-sdk

+    # For Ubuntu, you'll also need to grab the Android cmdline-tools (which contains sdkmanager).
+    # First download the linux 'cmdline-tools' from here: https://developer.android.com/studio/index.html#downloads
+    # Then:
+    mkdir $ANDROID_SDK_ROOT/cmdline-tools
+    unzip <commandlinetools.zip> -d $ANDROID_SDK_ROOT/cmdline-tools/latest
+    export PATH=$ANDROID_SDK_ROOT/cmdline-tools/latest/bin:$PATH

+    # Verify the `sdkmanager` binary is available:
+    which sdkmanager

 5. You'll need to accept all licenses before you can build the app:

    # on mac
    cd /usr/local/Caskroom/android-sdk/4333796
    yes | sdkmanager --licenses

-   ⚠️ If you hit this error: "Exception in thread "main" java.lang.NoClassDefFoundError: javax/xml/bind/annotation/XmlSchema" you might need to either switch to java8 to accept the licenses and if that doesn't work then run: yes | sdkmanager --update
+   ⚠️ If you hit this error: "Exception in thread "main" java.lang.NoClassDefFoundError: javax/xml/bind/annotation/XmlSchema" you might need to either switch to java8 to accept the licenses and if that doesn't work then run:

+   yes | sdkmanager --update
-   # to accepts licenses for the sdkmanager itself
+   # to accept licenses for the sdkmanager itself

    yes | sdkmanager --licenses
-   # to accepts new licenses not previously accepted
+   # to accept new licenses not previously accepted

    Additional troubleshooting tips can be found on `this stack overflow thread <https://stackoverflow.com/questions/38096225/automatically-accept-all-sdk-licences>`